GreyKeenan/dukesup/index.md

   Then, when you discard a card from your draw pile, place it on the *bottom* of your discard pile.
 * On your final turn,
-  you can play your CASTLE in a run/set.
+  you can use your CASTLE in a run/set.
   If you can't end the game in that turn, you must return your CASTLE to its position, face-up.